 - Doors »

 The way in which the component parts of a door are brought together greatly affects the structural integrity of the door.
 While aluminum doors are mechanically assembled, Modern Steel Doors are welded.
-Let’s take a closer look at the monumental difference between the two methods of construction.
+Let’s take a closer look at the monumental difference between aluminum vs. steel pivot doors.
 Aluminum doors are held together by internal parts and screws scattered throughout the door.
 These assembled joints are inherently misaligned because the two components being brought together remain as two.

 Alternatively, fabricated joints start as two components that are then welded together to form one.
 The result is a perfectly aligned and structurally reliable door.